 To establish to the withholding agent that you are a U.S. person, or resident alien, sign Form W-9.
-You may be requested to sign by the withholding agent even if items 1, 4, and 5 below indicate otherwise
+You may be requested to sign by the withholding agent even if item 1, below, and items 4 and 5 on page 4 indicate otherwise.

 For a joint account, only the person whose TIN is shown in Part I should sign (when required).
-Exempt payees, see Exempt Payee on page 2.
+In the case of a disregarded entity, the person identified on the "Name" line must sign.
+Exempt payees, see Exempt Payee on page 3.

 Signature requirements.
-Complete the certification as indicated in 1 through 5 below.
+Complete the certification as indicated in items 1 through 3, below, and items 4 and 5 on page 4.

-- Interest, dividend, and barter exchange accounts opened before 1984 and broker accounts considered active during 1983.
+- 1. Interest, dividend, and barter exchange accounts opened before 1984 and broker accounts considered active during 1983.
 You must give your correct TIN, but you do not have to sign the certification. - 2.
 Interest, dividend, broker, and barter exchange accounts opened after 1983 and broker accounts considered inactive during 1983.
 You must sign the certification or backup withholding will apply.
-If you are subject to backup withholding and you are merely providing your correct TIN to the requester, you must cross out item 2 in the certification before signing the form.
+If you are subject to backup withholding and you are merely providing your correct TIN to the requester, you must cross out item 2 in the certification before signing the form. - 3.
+Real estate transactions.
+You must sign the certification.
+You may cross out item 2 of the certification.